 What are we all about?
 Women living their most content lives while pursuing their health and life goals, big and small.
 Simplifying the process, removing the guilt, and finding joy in the journey.
 Learning to use health and fitness as a TOOL to improve OTHER areas of their life – instead of health and fitness being their entire life.
 That’s what wellness is to me.

-The heart & soul of Wellness Watered is giving women the tools to figure out what wellness means for them (mentally, physically, and emotionally), in order to finally live their best lives with unapologetic confidence and contentment.
+And so, the heart & soul of Wellness Watered is helping women find what wellness means for them (mentally, physically, emotionally, and relationally), in order to live their fullest lives with unapologetic confidence and contentment.

-By letting consistency, sense of self worth,and grace become second nature – permanently.
+By letting deep-rooted joy, grace, and contentment become second nature – permanently.

 I created Wellness Watered after I walked through a season of learning how to simplify health FOR ME & to use it as a way to bring the best “me” into every facet of my life, instead of complicating it and using it as a way to punish myself for my imperfections.

 There is so much life to be lived when we trade in the “hustle” and “girl boss” mindset for a life of simplicity and finding joy in the present.

 We have to Water our desire to be Well (healthy, successful, and confident) with what God says about us & how He designed us to live.